Canning Beets to Make Red Beet Eggs Recipe and Beets in Pineapple Sauce Recipe

 Boil mixture 5 minutes and add beets; let stand over low heat 30 minutes stirring frequently.

-When canning beets, this is my favorite dish to make with the beets.
+This is my favorite dish to make with the beets.

 Empty beets and liquid into saucepan; add vinegar, sugar and salt.